 Simply type in the IP the same way you would a dot-com website address.
 The IP should be available from your router’s manufacturer, and the most common are:

 - D-Link: 192.168.0.1

 - Clear: 192.168.15.1

 2. Segregate Older and Newer Devices

-The solution: 802.11n and 803.11ac routers both offer the ability to segregate your devices between two networks, called “dual-band,” running newer devices on the more advanced 5 gHz WiFi band and older devices on the more dated 2.4 gHz band.
-Slower devices still receive their fair share of bandwidth, while the faster devices can take advantage of a less congested 5 gHz network.
+Because Wi-Fi is a broadcast medium, home Wi-Fi networks are limited by the slowest device connected to a network.
+An 802.11g device will slow down an 802.11ac network, so long as all the devices are being used at the same time – regardless of Wi-Fi standard.
+The solution: 802.11n and 803.11ac routers both offer the ability to segregate your devices between two networks, called “dual-band,” running newer devices on the more advanced 5 GHz Wi-Fi band and older devices on the more dated 2.4 GHz band.
+Slower devices still receive their fair share of bandwidth, while the faster devices can take advantage of a less congested 5 GHz network.

-Using the 5 gHz band for your newer devices has the added advantage of avoiding the trouble with channel congestion common in apartment buildings and other densely populated areas.
-While the 2.4 gHz band only has three channels, the 5 gHz band gives your devices room to spread out over 24 channels, and is on a different frequency than the competing signals from baby monitors, microwaves, and etc. that can interfere with 2.4 gHz WiFi networks.
+Using the 5 GHz band for your newer devices has the added advantage of avoiding the trouble with channel congestion common in apartment buildings and other densely populated areas.
+While the 2.4 GHz band only has 14 channels, the 5 GHz band gives your devices room to spread out over 24 channels and is on a different frequency than the competing signals from baby monitors, microwaves, and etc. that can interfere with 2.4 GHz Wi-Fi networks.